 Civil engineering students can improve their specialized training to enter or advance their careers without interrupting their employment or family obligations.
-The U.S. Bureau of Labor Statistics has forecast a 7% increase in new jobs in civil engineering, 2018-2028.
-Graduates of Online Master’s in Civil Engineering Programs may experience a greater range of employment opportunities and potential income.
-This comprehensive guide is targeted for students considering a graduate program.
-It includes a list of the 15 top programs, civil engineering specializations, sources for paying for the degree, and strategic resources at your fingertips.
+The U.S. Bureau of Labor Statistics has forecast a 5% increase[1] in new jobs in civil engineering, 2022-2032.
+Graduates of Online Master’s in Civil Engineering Programs may experience greater employment opportunities and potential income.
+This comprehensive guide aims at students considering a graduate program.
+It comprises a compilation of the 15 top programs, specializations in civil engineering, funding sources for the degree, and strategic resources readily accessible.

 The programs selected in this ranking of the Top 15 Online Master’s in Civil Engineering represent the highest echelon of flexible degrees that fit the needs of working professionals.
 They are ranked by a custom formula based on affordability, tuition cost, the number and quality of degree concentrations, accreditation, graduation requirements, and other factors.